 Security professionals understand that creating a watertight security infrastructure is practically impossible, considering most enterprises operate in a multi-cloud, multi-vendor data center environment that is geographically distributed.
 The best approach is to reduce the attack surface to a minimum.
 Micro-segmenting the network and controlling access to these segments with security policies ensures that an attacker has limited access to applications and databases.
 Even if an endpoint is compromised by an attacker, any lateral movement that goes beyond the defined policies is immediately blocked, thereby minimizing the attack surface.

-Apart from improving the overall security posture of the enterprise, micro-segmentation has the added benefit of helping enterprises achieve industry-mandated compliance requirements like PCI, HIPAA , and more.
+Apart from improving the overall security posture of the enterprise, micro-segmentation has the added benefit of helping enterprises achieve industry-mandated compliance requirements like PCI-DSS, HIPAA , and more.
 With data storage moving from on-premise to the cloud, ensuring security and allowing authorized access to data is a challenge.
 Micro-segmentation policies can not only secure data but also isolate environments to deny communications to specific systems within the network thereby preventing unauthorized data access and exposure.
 Micro-segmentation also reduces the scope of audits which reduces costs and compliance overheads.

 Making the shift from a hardware-centric security infrastructure to a software-defined fabric is a big step for most enterprises, especially when they have already made heavy investments on the hardware and have vendor lock-ins in place.
 However, as perimeters begin to blur and cloud migration becomes inevitable to meet business needs, enterprise security needs to look for micro-segmentation solutions that are easy to implement and automate – without dealing with network-level constructs.
 Micro-segmentation should be an exercise in simplifying your security operations, not adding to it.